 - The NSTF Awards are the only awards that are open, where the Call for Nominations includes the public.

 - The process and awards event are collaborative.

 - The awards recognise a variety of outstanding contributions by individuals and teams.
 These include all practicing scientists and other professionals across the system of innovation.
-Categories include research for innovation, research or engineering capacity building, management and related activities, communication for outreach and creating awareness, and achieving environmental sustainability and the Green Economy, water management and data for research.
+Categories include innovations and their research and/or development, engineering research capacity building, management of SET and innovation, communication for outreach and creating awareness, achieving environmental sustainability and the Green Economy, water management and data for research.

 - Youth outreach is an integral part of the awards project.
 Top performing learners in mathematics and science in Grade 12 are recognised every year through the Brilliants Programme for our future innovators.
 There is also a year-long series of interactions with students and learners by Award Winners across the country.
 This is called the NSTF Share ‘n Dare Programme.

 Nominations and adjudication process

 Nominations are registered online by the first deadline (this year on 11 December 2017).
 Full nomination documents have to be submitted by the second deadline (2 March 2018).